purcell/nix-emacs-ci/README.md

   in [various other github projects](https://github.com/search?l=&q=nix-emacs-ci+++filename%3A.travis.yml&type=Code)) but see notes below.

+## Github Actions usage

+The [`purcell/setup-emacs` Github
+Action](https://github.com/purcell/setup-emacs) is available for easy integration with your Github workflows.

 ## Travis usage

 Here's some example usage: caution that this early method may